bobbysciacchitano/react-from-scratch/README.md

 ### You will need

-* A computer,
+- A computer,
-* a text editor, I recommend Visual Studio Code,
+- a text editor, I recommend Visual Studio Code,
-* NodeJS,
+- NodeJS,

 Caveat: I'm not going to explain ES5/ES6 modules, or _modern_ javascript development here.
 If you think I should while working through this, let me know.

 ### Create React App

 To make setting up your project easier we're going to be using Create React App (CRA).
 CRA is a project developed by some really clever people at Facebook and the Open Source community to help bootstrap your project.
-Just like React itself it's fairly unopinionated about how you should do things and abstracts away a lot of the config and complexity.
-It suits 90% of use cases so its totally fine for us.
+It's slightly opinionated about how you should do things and abstracts away a lot of the config and complexity.
+It suits 98% of use cases so its totally fine for us.

 #### Install Create React App